Liyubov/community/research/place_making.md

 # Why research on place making?

-We live in the world where established democratic and participatory governance and remarkable deprivation, political oppressions coexist.
+We live in the world where established democratic and participatory governance, societal protests and political oppressions coexist.
-Creation of places, where such big issues, as well as small local plans for development can be discussed, has been an important topic of recent years.
+Creation of places, where such big issues, as well as small local plans for development can be dialogued, has been an important topic of recent years.
-Bilieving, that social technology and AI can benefit from each other, it makes it important to first follow exisitng social technology methods.
-Place making activities, and technques of holding those spaces is one example of such activities.
+Bilieving, that social technology and AI can benefit from each other, we aim to follow exisitng social technology methods.
+Place making activities, and techniques of holding those spaces is one example of such activities.

-In May 2023, Liu, researcher from Life itself Research lab, visited one of the Berlin place making lab.
+In May 2023, Liu, researcher from Life itself Research, visited one of the Berlin place making labs.
-In this blog we describe the context of place making and how it is related to ecological transitions and urban transformations.
+In this blog we describe the context of place making and how it is related to ecological transitions and urban transformations we are aiming for in the 21st century.

 ## What is place making anyway?
 Place-making can be any action, related to creation of a place itself, or activities on that space which aim to make it more habitable by people.